gramineproject/contrib/Examples/aks-attestation/README.md

 following two steps create a native Docker server image and a graminized GSC client image for the AKS cluster.

-Note: This example is Ubuntu-specific (tested version is Ubuntu 18.04).
+Note: This example is Ubuntu-specific.
+This example was tested with Gramine v1.2.

 ### Creating server (secret provisioning service) image